The highly-touted rugby league coach will join up with Eddie Jones's England group

 “Five years isn’t a long time in coaching but he’s made a rapid, rapid improvement.
 It was only inexperience when he first got here but to be a coach (wanted) by a team like England rugby union tells you how far he’s come.”

-Those in league project a big future coaching in that sport and some hope he could yet be persuaded to stay in Australia.
-England fans will pray that he can have a significant impact in union before taking any head coaching role.
-In any instance, it’s an exciting times for the up-and-coming coach.
+Those in league project a big future in coaching for him.
+Some had hoped he could yet be persuaded to stay in Australia.
+England fans will be keen to see what difference-makers he can tease out of their stars.
+It’s certainly an exciting times for the up-and-coming coach.

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.